Boye Brogeland: Anti-cheating campaign

 The focus of Brogeland and the "crowdsourcing" team moved to other world top pairs.
 Evidence about wrongdoing of Fulvio Fantoni and Claudio Nunes, Italians playing for Monaco and ranked No. 1 in the world at the time, soon emerged.
-Maaijke Mevius, an amateur Dutch player and a scientist, noticed a correlation between horizontal or vertical orientation of the card they played and their honour holdings in the suit.
+Maaijke Mevius, a national-level Dutch player and a scientist, noticed a correlation between horizontal or vertical orientation of the card they played and their honour holdings in the suit.
 She emailed the evidence to Brogeland, who, upon consultation with Ishmael Del'Monte, an expert on cheating, and American player Brad Moss, decided to issue an ultimatum to Fantoni, a personal acquaintance of his, to come forward with a confession before the findings are published.
 On 13 September 2016, American expert Kit Woolsey published an article on Bridge Winners demonstrating a sound statistical proof of Mevius's findings.
 The accused pair refused to issue a public statement, but Monaco withdrew from the upcoming Bermuda Bowl World Championship.
 Fantoni/Nunes were subsequently suspended by the ACBL and the EBL.

 Brogeland received an anonymous tip about wrongdoing by a top German pair Alex Smirnov–Josef Piekarek and a Polish pair Cezary Balicki–Adam Żmudziński, also rumoured to indulge in foul play.
 Faced with the evidence, Smirnov and Piekarek decided to come forward and confess.
 On 26 September 2015, one day before play was due to start, the World Bridge Federation Credentials Committee withdrew the invitation to Balicki and Żmudziński to play in the 2015 Bermuda Bowl in Chennai, India, without giving a reason.
 In several articles titled "The Videos Shout: Balicki-Zmudzinski", posted in October and November 2015, Kit Woolsey published an extensive evidence found by the crowdsourcing team and cross-checked by a panel of experts, that they used narrow or wide placement of cards from the bidding box to communicate the relative strength of their hand.
 As of May 2016, the EBL is still "studying the suspicions against Balicki-Żmudziński and report on this is expected soon".
 On May 30, 2016, the EBL announced that "EBL President Yves Aubry has taken the decision to refer this case to the EBL Disciplinary Commission as the pair is suspected of committing infractions of the laws of Bridge".